 - The login shell must be bash (/bin/bash).

 - One of the machines may have an existing Controller instance for which you want to deploy an HA secondary.

 - The host machines should have identical directory structures.

 - A network link connecting the HA hosts can support a high volume of data.
 The primary and secondary may be in separate data centers, but a dedicated network link between the hosts is recommended.

 - SSH keys on each host that allows SSH and rsync operations by the AppDynamics user (instructions below).

 - The hosts file (/etc/hosts) on both Controller machines should contain entries to support reverse lookups for the other node in the HA pair (instructions below).

 - Because Controller licenses are bound to the network MAC address of the host machine, the HA secondary Controller will need an additional HA license.
 You should request a secondary license for HA purposes in advance.

-- The location of the Controller home directories needs to be writable by the user under which the Controller runs.
+- The Controller home directories need to be writable by the user under which the Controller runs.